SrayanBhattacharyya/srayan.blog/content/posts/post-0.md

 date = 2025-03-09
-description = "Exploring extended applications of binary exponentiation in algorithmic problems" [extra] math = true author = "Original author from BinExpo Blog"
+description = "Exploring extended applications of binary exponentiation in algorithmic problems" [extra] toc = true
 +++

+The original discussion was posted as a Codeforces Blog entry [here](https://codeforces.com/blog/entry/122195).

 I could not find any article or blog on this idea, and felt having one could be helpful to many.
 There might be unwanted errors, so please feel free to to share any suggestions, corrections or concerns.
-For those who are unware of Binary Exponentation, [this CP-Algorithms article](https://cp-algorithms.com/algebra/binary-exp.html) or [this video by Errichto](https://youtu.be/L-Wzglnm4dM?si=VL1jTQI537JWwJ4-) can help get familiar with it.
+For those who are unware of Binary Exponentiation, [this CP-Algorithms article](https://cp-algorithms.com/algebra/binary-exp.html) or [this video by Errichto](https://youtu.be/L-Wzglnm4dM?si=VL1jTQI537JWwJ4-) can help get familiar with it.

 #### Introduction

 Now that we know the idea behind binary exponentiation; let us try expanding the idea.
 Say, we break the problem into two parts, $L$ and $R$, such that, once we have both the results, combining them gives us our final answer as $ans = L \odot R$, where $\odot$ is an _associative binary operator._ If  we can find $R$ as a function of $L$ as in $R = f(L)$ fast enough, say $O(X)$, then our final answer can be found in  $O(X\;log(n))$.

 The idea is simple enough, so we now have a look at some simple examples.
-For the sake of simplicity we assume problem size $n$ is of form $2^k$ , $ k \in \mathbb{Z} $ .
+For the sake of simplicity we assume problem size $n$ is of form $2^k$ , $k \in \mathbb{Z}$ .

 #### **Example 1:** Calculating $a^n$